HomeWordPressBlogPricingDemoContactDocs

 The FTC expects age verification tools to be accurate, secure, and compliant with applicable law.
 Operators should give clear notice to parents and children (as relevant), limit retention of verification data, and ensure that any third parties with access to the data are bound by appropriate safeguards.
 The statement does not greenlight all age verification; it signals that well-designed, privacy-conscious implementations that meet these conditions are less likely to be targeted for COPPA enforcement when the sole or primary purpose is verifying age.

-For US-facing platforms, the takeaway is to choose age verification that is demonstrably accurate (e.g. validated algorithms or audited processes), that minimises data collection and retention, and that aligns with your privacy policy and COPPA obligations.
-Document how you meet the FTC’s conditions so you can show good faith if ever asked.
-This aligns with the broader trend: regulators want effective age assurance without unnecessary data hoarding.
+Choose age verification that is demonstrably accurate (e.g. validated algorithms or audited processes), that minimises data collection and retention, and that aligns with your privacy policy and COPPA obligations.
+Document how you meet the FTC’s conditions so you can show good faith if asked.
+Regulators generally want effective age assurance without unnecessary data hoarding.

 FTC